ePages-de/epages-devportal/_posts/2017/2017-12-07-restdocs-raml.md

 It offers support for AsciiDoc and Markdown.
 This is great for generating simple HTML-based documentation.

 We have been using Spring REST Docs from the start in our new ecommerce backend.
-The feature we love most is that the documentation of resources is part if our tests.
+The feature we love most is that the documentation of resources is part of our tests.
 Thus we can be sure that the documentation is always up-to date.
 New fields added to a resource are never left undocumented.
 Changed and removed fields will not leave the documentation stale.
 This is awesome.

 Also it is really easy to generate a simple HTML-based documentation using Spring REST Docs.
-This gave us good documentation for a start without spending a lot of effort on it.
+This gives us good documentation for a start without spending a lot of effort on it.

 You can look at our current [public API documentation](http://docs.beyondshop.cloud){:target="_blank"} to see how far we got with plain Spring REST Docs.